danielarrais/aws-with-terraform/01. iam/README.md

 * Use and enforce the use of MFA.
 * Create and use roles for giving permissions to AWS services.
 * Use Access keys for programmatic access (CLI/SDK).
-* Audit permissions of groups using IAM Credential reports and IAM Access Adivisor.
+* Audit permissions of groups using IAM Credential reports and IAM Access Advisor.

 [[Amazon Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)]